 Video quality is the degree at which a given video suits the end-user's expectations.
 It is therefore a subjective notion.
 The proof is that a given video, viewed in the same conditions by different observers, can be judged very differently by these observers.
 One observer could say that the video quality is good while another one could say that the video quality is bad, and both would be right: because it depends on the video quality they expect and on the video quality they're used to have.

-Another way to express video quality is to talk about visual annoyance because visual annoyance is often a bit easier to evaluate than video quality.
+Video quality can be expressed using another way: indeed, video quality can be measured by measuring visual annoyance because visual annoyance is often a bit easier to evaluate than video quality.
 Visual annoyance represents the level of difficulty you meet when trying to perform a given task (from "simple comfort" to face expressions detection or object recognition) in presence of video distortions (like encoding artifacts or decoding errors due to packets loss during transmission).

 Video quality judgment and visual annoyance both come from visual perception and can be represented by the top-down approach below:

 Video quality is a subjective notion and therefore the best way to measure video quality is based on human observers.
 This way is called "subjective video quality assessment".
 It requires to use human observers who must score the video quality of videos they're watching during experiments called "video quality assessment tests".

 However, in order to collect precise video quality measures, many recommendations have to be followed when realizing such subjective video quality assessment tests.
 Otherwise, the collected video quality scores often become useless (due to the lack of precision on the video quality scores).

 These recommendations lead the subjective video quality assessment method to be very complicated.
 More, performing subjective video quality assessments tests is a long and expensive process.
 To get more information on this topic, please read AccepTV's white paper on subjective video quality assessment methods.